p-arrow/ctf/DefendTheWeb/Intro.md

 ![grafik](https://user-images.githubusercontent.com/84674087/134001109-8fa34a36-229f-4c70-8a81-406d930c6c12.png)

-- Following above hint leads to this binary code:
+- Following the above hint leads to this binary code:
 ```
 01100010 01110101 01110010 01101110 01100010 01101100 01100001 01111010 01100101
 01001100 01110000 00111001 01000101 01001101 00110010 00110111 01000111 01010010